Grant Compliance Requirements

 Public Transportation Agency Safety Plan

 Section 5310 and/or 5311 funded agencies are not required at this time to develop an FTA compliant safety plan; however, the safety plan requirements for Section 5307 systems should be considered as best practices for 5310 and/or 5311 funded agencies.
-For more information, see the toolkit section on Safety, Security and Emergency Management.
+For more information, see the toolkit section on Safety, Security and Emergency Management and the PTASP section of the FTA website.

 Motor Carrier Safety